mmiv-center/MMIV-Workshop-ready-for-research/_episodes/08-reproducible.md

 ## Access to the command shell

-For the duration of the workshop we are providing an interactive shell on a website: http://158.39.74.9.
+For the duration of the workshop we are providing an interactive shell on a website: https://158.39.74.9.
 If you are running into problems please try to use a browser like Chrome.
-You will see a message "Your connection is not private".
+You might need to be logged into the vpn.uib.no (instructions are [here](https://it.uib.no/en/VPN,_Virtual_private_network#Which_VPN_service_should_I_use.3F)).
+Once you connect, you will see a message "Your connection is not private".
 Please click on "Advanced" and "Proceed to 158.39.74.9".

 Select the "Terminal: SSH" icon in the center of the page, enter 158.39.74.9 for host and 22 for port, and enter one of the workshop user names (a01, a02, ... a20):
 ~~~